What's On This Page?

 Acid reflux is a very common problem that stems from various different root causes, so before I tell you how to use baking soda, I want to make sure that you understand you should not be ignoring this symptom.
 It may be due to overeating or from using drugs that are irritating to the esophagus like NSAIDs, but it’s also associated with a hiatal hernia, parathyroid adenomas, esophageal cancer and more.
 The baking soda trick works well for simple acute types of acid reflux, such as the type triggered by eating salsa, onions or coffee.

-6. BONUS HOUSEHOLD TIP: Making Laundry Cleaner.
+6. Make Laundry Cleaner.

 If you’re interested in more useful tips to help with various ailments read this: Folk Remedies and Natural Cures.